jlfaucher/builder/README.md

 Each directory in the build path can have a corresponding script.
 The scripts/setenv script iterates over each directory, from deeper to root.
-If a script named setenv-<dir> exists in the directory of scripts then execute it.
+If a script named setenv-"directory" exists in the directory of scripts then execute it.
-If a script named setenv-<dir> exists in the directory of private scripts then execute it.
+If a script named setenv-"directory" exists in the directory of private scripts then execute it.

 Example: